YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario28/README.md

 sh scenario28_pull_images.sh
 ```

+Once tested with Stateful applications, you will also see how to deal with Virtual Machines.

 ## A. Standard behavior

 In order to make sure the 3 apps start on the same node, let's _cordon_ one of them.